reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 The compiler or the run-time environment needs the additional information below, about the annotation itself, in order to process it:

-	1. Can the annotation be inherited by child classes.
+	1. Can the annotation be inherited by child classes?
-	1. Does the annotation need to show up in documentation.
+	1. Does the annotation need to show up in the documentation?
-	1. Can the annotation be applied multiple times to the same element.
+	1. Can the annotation be applied multiple times to the same element?
-	1. The specific element that the annotation applies to, such as class, method, field, etc.
+	1. What specific element does the annotation apply to, such as class, method, field, etc?
-	1. Does the annotation have to be processed at compile-time or run-time.
+	1. Does the annotation have to be processed at compile-time or run-time?

 #### `@Inherited`